 Today, students need new ways to progress in learning the language by which they reduce their stress in learning, while students are involved in oral communication.
 Based on my own experiences in teaching through assessment, teachers can understand what kind of procedure or technique could be appropriate to help students learn better and improve themselves in each skill that they need in the process of learning.
 In other words, assessment in a positive way causes students eagerly improve themselves.
 Another element which they need is self-efficacy.
 National Institute of Education (2014) believes assessment explores each pedagogical dimension in-depth and identifies the various elements and implementation strategies crucial for teachers' understanding of each.
 Teachers would discover evaluation useful to research some of these principles and strategies and reflect on their current teaching practices to bring suitable corrective change.
-NIE attempts to gather some of the common best teaching practices that are supported by researches.
-For instance, this training helps teachers to consider the best teaching programs and focus on appropriate assessment for learning, so that classroom instruction closely relates to that assessment.
+NIE attempts to gather some of the best teaching programs and focus on appropriate assessment for learning, so that classroom instruction closely relates to that assessment.
 Teachers need to familiarize themselves to the forms of thinking, planning, delivering, and reflection that are emphasized on the appropriate assessment.

-Mercer and Dawes (2014) offered some forms of assessment including: diagnostic assessment, formative assessment, summative assessment, norm-referenced assessment, criterion-referenced assessment, and interim or benchmark assessment.
+Mercer and Dawes (2014) offered some forms of assessment including: diagnostic assessment, formative assessment, norm-referenced assessment, criterion-referenced assessment, and interim or benchmark assessment.
 Diagnostic assessment evaluates a student's abilities, laxities, knowledge, and skills later to program.
 Formative assessment measures an individual implementation during instruction and often happens regularly via the instructional procedure.
 Summative assessment evaluates achievement of the learner at the finishing of instruction.
-Norm-referenced assessment compares the implementation of a learner in comparison with her or his classmates.
+Norm-referenced assessment measures the implementation of a learner in comparison with her or his classmates.
 Criterion-referenced assessment measures individual's performance opposite a goal, specific aim, or standard.
-Interim or benchmark assessment evaluates student's operation during terms, frequently at the end of a grading period.
-Those forms of assessment discussed above indicate that we do not take positive assessment into consideration as another type of assessment.
+Interim or benchmark assessment discussed above indicate that we do not take positive assessment into consideration as another type of assessment.
 Positive assessment means to assess students with using words such as good, very good, excellent, and well done.
 According to the data gathered from English language classrooms, Seedhouse (2004) claimed that positive evaluation is often implied in the absence of assessment in the initiation response assessment sequence (Sinclair & Coulthard, 1975).
 There were a few number of research in this type of assessments, thus the results of this investigation could contribute scientific applications of positive assessment in pedagogy.